dhruvjain92/spfx-react-list-view/README.md

 |-----------------|--------------|
 |Site URL|URL of the site where the list is located.
 It should have a trailing slash.|
 |List Name|Name of the list.
+|Internal List Name|Internal Name of the list.
+This can be seen in the URL when viewing list settings or list content.
 |List Columns to show in grid| This shows the list columns.
 This is generated dynamically based on site URL and list name.
 |Filter Query|This fields contain the filter for the list.
 For example, if you have to match field *FIELD_1* with value *VALUE_1*, the query will be *FIELD_1 eq VALUE_1*.
 |Internal Column Name for View Link| This is the internal column name for the view link.
 Leave blank to disable view link.
 ID column must be selected in list columns for view link to work.|